 A follow-up questionnaire with above details including adherence check will be filled.

-A 1 month re-fill of gum supply will be offered.
+A 1-month re-fill of gum supply will be offered.

-Visit 3: At delivery or within 48 hours of delivery for those referred for delivery elsewhere:
+Visit 3: Within 48 hours of delivery:

 Vaginal microbiome sampling (both at the introitus and posterior fornix) and only the maternal oral swab, neonatal oral swab and meconium sample will be collected.
 The placenta specimens will be obtained by a study staff member.